 The following guide for employers and HR personnel looks at the steps that should be taken to avoid the potential pitfalls when issuing a final written warning, while ensuring a fair disciplinary process is followed.
 We also consider what to do if you are considering dismissing the employee, with best practice tips to help reduce the risk of unfair or wrongful dismissal claims.

-What constitutes a final written warning?
+What is a final written warning?

 If an employer has serious concerns about an employee’s conduct or capability at work, having carried out an investigation into the issues or any allegations, it may be appropriate to issue the individual concerned with a written warning.
 In some cases, there may be a first written warning or even a series of warnings.
 In others, if the matter complained of is sufficiently serious, the employer may be justified in going straight to a final written warning.